-The institution of arbitration has an exceptionally long tradition in Sweden and Stockholm is often chosen as venue for international arbitration.
+The institution of arbitration has an exceptionally long tradition in Sweden and Stockholm is often chosen as the venue for international arbitration.
 The state courts have conscientiously upheld a pro-arbitration stance in their supervisory functions.
-The Arbitration Institute of the Stockholm Chamber of Commerce (SCC) has for decades distinguished itself internationally in the service it provides to the arbitration community.
+The SCC Arbitration Institute (formerly the Arbitration Institute of the Stockholm Chamber of Commerce) has for decades distinguished itself internationally in the service it provides to the arbitration community.

-Sweden is a signatory to the 1958 New York convention, and foreign awards may be enforced in Sweden regardless of which foreign country the arbitral proceedings took place.
-The main source of arbitration law in Sweden is the Swedish Arbitration Act which contains both procedural and substantive regulations.
+Sweden is a signatory to the 1958 New York Convention, and foreign awards may be enforced in Sweden regardless of the foreign country in which the arbitral proceedings took place.
+The main source of arbitration law in Sweden is the Swedish Arbitration Act (Sw.
+Lagen om skiljeförfarande) which contains both procedural and substantive regulations.

 An arbitral award is final and is not subject to substantive review.
 However, arbitral awards may be challenged for reasons set out in the Arbitration Act.
-An award may for example be set aside after challenge as a result of procedural errors which are likely to have had an effect on the outcome.
-Further, an award is invalid, if for example, the award, or the proceedings leading to the award, is in conflict with public policy.
+An award may, for example, be set aside after challenge as a result of procedural errors which are likely to have influenced the outcome of the case.
+Further, an award is invalid if, for example, the award, or the proceedings leading to the award, is contrary to public policy.